Would I be a good candidate for the Fellows program?

 Our program accepts applicants on a rolling basis.
 Applying early increases your chances of getting selected for your preferred subject area (based on eligibility) and provides you with a longer timeline to prepare for the program if you are accepted and choose to enroll.

 Generally, it takes two to three years for a Fellow to complete a master's degree.
 However, we encourage Fellows to make a long-term commitment to the city's students and schools.
 Many experts believe that teachers need at least five years of experience to reach their full potential as educators.
 From the moment they enter the classroom, Fellows are regular full-time teachers with all of the rights and responsibilities of any other NYC public school teacher.
 After completing their master's degree, Fellows are eligible for the NY State initial state certification.

 What subject areas am I qualified to teach?

-We assign Fellows to subject areas based on New York State Education Department regulations.
+The application will ask you to indicate and rate subject area preferences.
+We assign Fellows to subject areas based on New York State Education Department and university requirements as well as the needs of the district.
 Generally, applicants must have either an undergraduate major or a graduate degree in that specific subject area in order to teach it.
-However, there are some exceptions for high-need subjects.
+However, there are some exceptions for high-need subjects

 Please visit this page for information about eligibility for specific subject areas.